 Russ Lewey is the Director and Head Coach and has been with the Rock Steady Program for over five years.
 T’ville offers classes Monday, Wednesday, & Friday at 8:30 am and provides one-on-one training as needed.
 For more information: Phone: 321-693-9246

 Brevard Parkinson’s Alliance offers scholarships to fund membership to Rock Steady Boxing classes.
 Please demonstrate a willingness to learn, participate, and financial need.
-For more info or to apply email email@example.com.
+For more info, click on this link or email email@example.com

 PWR!Moves are the core of our PD-specific functional exercise and physical therapy programs.
 The Basic 4 PWR!
 Moves are designed to each target a skill known to deteriorate in people with Parkinson disease, which often leads to loss of mobility and function.
 The PWR!
 Moves can be practiced in multiple positions, made progressively more physically and cognitively challenging, and be used differently to target each person’s unique symptoms individually.